Individual and Group Trauma-informed Mental Health Support

 Financial Eligibility

-Our support services are grant-funded and are offered at no cost to help LGBTQ+ survivors in acute crisis and/or LGBTQ+ survivors who are struggling to find LGBTQ+ trauma-informed services within their ability to pay or in their insurance networks.
+Our support services are grant-funded and are offered at no cost to help LGBTQIA+ survivors in acute crisis and/or LGBTQIA+ survivors who are struggling to find LGBTQIA+ trauma-informed services within their ability to pay or in their insurance networks.

-Ideally, for LGBTQ+ survivors who have sufficient income and insurance, we will work to responsibly refer you to non-DCAVP LGBTQ+ competent providers either immediately or as soon as possible (crisis or short-term support may be provided if other options are unavailable).
+Ideally, for LGBTQIA+ survivors who have sufficient income and insurance, we will work to responsibly refer you to non-DCAVP LGBTQIA+ competent providers either immediately or as soon as possible (crisis or short-term support may be provided if other options are unavailable).

 Time-limits, Frequency and Type of Support Sessions